DrThomasAger/smile/README.md

 In an organization, AI needs **maintainable** structure.

-Current strategies for structuring instructions (Anthropic's XML, OpenAI's Markdown) are insufficient for the needs of prompt writing.
+Current strategies for structuring instructions (Anthropic's ***XML***, OpenAI's ***Markdown***) are insufficient for the needs of prompt writing.

+These languages weren't designed to instruct LLMs.
+They were made for programming and rendering text.

 XML forces an end tag to match every start tag: